Exploring Kadalu Storage in k3d Cluster - Operator

 Summary §

 At times pdb can be hard to manage however if you can pick one of the workflows that suits you and spend some time refining it, you'll be learning a lot and effectively reducing the feedback loop between development and testing cycles.
-One tip would be, if you are dropped into pdb when the main process is sleeping go up (u
+One tip would be, if you are dropped into pdb when the main process is sleeping go up (u) the stack and step (s) into the process.

 The concepts shared here can be used in any normal python program and I felt it'd be helpful to use these concepts in real-time to breakdown and understand complex piece of software one step at a time.